eemeidinger/loopy_copy/README.md

-There will also be a colab notebook in this file that will display the connected components in different ways, which are highlighting, boxing them in, and displaying the outlines and coordinates of them.
+There will also be a colab notebook in this github that will give you a tutorial on how display the connected components in different ways, which are highlighting, boxing them in, and displaying the outlines and coordinates of them.

 ## Function Descriptions